Check Travel Affected by COVID-19 for information related to travelling in B.C.

 The Kicking Horse Canyon, located just east of Golden, BC, is one of the most rugged and scenic sections to be found on the Trans-Canada Highway.
 As a tourist and commercial transportation corridor, the highway carries more than 10,000 vehicles daily during the summer.
 While the mix varies by season, up to 30% of the traffic consists of commercial vehicles moving millions of dollars in goods to serve interprovincial and international trade.
-Three phases of work have transformed 21 kilometres of narrow, winding two-lane highway into a modern four-lane, 100 km/ standard.
-Construction of the fourth and final phase to complete the remaining – and most difficult – 4.8 kilometres is expected to begin in 2020.
+Three phases of work have transformed 21 kilometres of narrow, winding two-lane highway into a modern four-lane, 100 km/h standard.
+Construction of the fourth and final phase to complete the remaining – and most difficult – 4.8 kilometres is expected to begin in fall 2020.

 Kicking Horse Canyon Project Phase 4